connexcs/docs/docs/customer/auth.md

 === "Parameter Rewrite"

     The **Parameter Rewrite** tab is used to manipulate data as it comes into the system.
-It is most usedful when you need to create automatic replacements for destination numbers or CLI, so a number is formatted in the appropriate [E164 format](https://www.twilio.com/docs/glossary/what-e164).
+It is most useful when you need to create automatic replacements for destination numbers or CLI, so a number is formatted in the appropriate [E164 format](https://www.twilio.com/docs/glossary/what-e164).

     1. Click the **`+`**.
     2. Type: Select the parameter to modify.